JINO25/Project-Found-Item-BE/README.md

 # Run docker
 docker run -d -p 6333:6333 -v qdrant_storage:/qdrant/storage qdrant/qdrant
 ```
-You can check by access to localhost:6333/dashboard
+You can check or see your stored image on qdrant by access to `localhost:6333/dashboard`

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.